 A travel credit card has features to help you save money while abroad.
 Generally these features include a competitive foreign exchange fee, rewards bonus points per dollar spent on overseas transactions and complimentary features like travel insurance.
 The great thing about credit cards is they come with interest free periods (around 44 to 55 days), so if you’re able to pay the balance back in full before the due date you can use the card without the slap of interest.
 Even better if you go for a 0% interest rate card you could pay absolutely no interest for the intro rate period, as long as you pay the minimum monthly repayment each month.

-Example: Let’s use the same scenario of Lynda needing to borrow $10,000 that she will pay back over 2 years.
-Say Lynda takes out one of the credit cards at the time of writing that comes with an interest free offer for the first 14 months, her ongoing monthly repayments would be $440 and she would pay $383 in interest.
+- Example: Let’s use the same scenario of Lynda needing to borrow $10,000 that she will pay back over 2 years.
+Say Lynda takes out a credit card that comes with an interest free offer for the first 14 months, her ongoing monthly repayments would be $440 and she would pay $383 in interest.
 While a 0% interest rate offer could save Lynda nearly $700 in interest compared to the travel loan option, she will need to keep in mind the credit card reverts to a high 21.99% after the introductory period comes to an end.

 When you take out a personal loan for your overseas vacay, you’ll be able to choose between several different types: